Skip to Main Content

 Prof. Mationg has been a practicing operating room nurse since 2001.
 She has been teaching in nursing education since 2007 and specifically for Concordia University’s ABSN program since 2009.
 Prof. Mationg has been a part of multiple mission trips during her time at CUI including trips to China, Guatemala, and Mexico.
 More recently she has begun to practice as an RN First Assist (RNFA) since 2017 and actively works in this field while concurrently teaching in the ABSN program.
 She is a regular volunteer at her local church and is involved with children’s programming, music, small groups, mom playdate groups, and Clothing the Homeless ministries.

-Tiffani teaches in the ABSN program focusing mainly on medical surgical nursing theory, skills lab, and clinical instruction.
+Professor Natalini teaches in the ABSN program focusing mainly on medical surgical nursing theory, skills lab, pharmacology lab, and clinical instruction.
+Professor Natalini is also an advisor for Concordia Nursing Student Association.

 Caroline Rae began her career in adult medical/surgical nursing but spent several years as a critical care nurse before transitioning into the educator role.
 While working as a hospital educator Caroline created and coordinated a Health Professions Academy to introduce high school students to nursing and other health care careers.
 She began her teaching career as an adjunct clinical instructor at Golden West College and joined Concordia University Irvine’s Department of Nursing full time in 2014.